zelanko/sql-docs.fr-fr/docs/t-sql/statements/create-columnstore-index-transact-sql.md

     ```sql
     --Process for dropping a clustered index.
     --First, look up the name of the clustered rowstore index.
-    --Clustered rowstore indexes always use the DEFAULT name ‘ClusteredIndex_<GUID>’.
+    --Clustered rowstore indexes always use the DEFAULT name 'ClusteredIndex_<GUID>'.
     SELECT i.name
     FROM sys.indexes i
     JOIN sys.tables t